matthias-reis/aithir.de/_content/storylines/the-bond.md

 build reliable housing, energy cells as well as terraforming gear on a large scale.

-For Marie, the presentation on that day was impressive.
+For Marie, the presentation on this day was impressive.
 At that point, half of her company had been involved in the project already but the investor show and the disclosure of their plans and mission goals was the last missing bit to convince her boss.
-After contributing technology he also bought ten percent of the project shares two years before their first launch.
+After contributing technology he also bought ten percent of the project shares two years ahead of their first launch.

 ---